 St Edmund Hall

-This 14th-century college was the first in Oxford for undergraduates and is a fine example of the glorious Perpendicular Gothic style....
+Established in 1379, New College was the first in Oxford for undergraduates and is a fine example of the glorious Perpendicular Gothic...

 One of the wealthiest and most peaceful Oxford colleges, All Souls was founded in 1438 as a centre of prayer and learning.
 It's one of...

 With a tower dating from 1280 and a Perpendicular Gothic nave, this relatively unadorned church is most famous as the site of the 1556...

 Squeezed down a narrow alleyway, this tiny medieval pub (from at least 1381) is one of Oxford’s best loved.
 It’s where US president Bill...

 Popular for its smart, contemporary decor, lively atmosphere and super-central location, Quod dishes up modern brasserie-style food to...

 Queen’s Lane · interesting places nearby